The Malay Peninsula, West Malaysia Tour

 - The serene and scenic old hill-station, Cameron Highlands with it's fantastic flora and fauna, tea plantations and stunning landscapes

-- Penang Island where we'll ride the famous cable car, hike through dense rainforest and visit the fabulous botanical gardens
+- Penang Island where we'll ride the famous cable car, hike through dense rainforest and visit the lush botanical gardens

-- Sample the local delicacies of what is undoubtedly Southeast Asia's most varied and richest cuisine
+- Sample the local delicacies and street food of what is undoubtedly Southeast Asia's most varied and richest cuisine

 Air Departures (UK)